 By Chrissy Boothroyd

 Cape May Dental Associates is located at 411 Park Blvd. in Cape May.
-Please call our office at (609) 884-5335 to schedule an appointment with Dr. Ee.
+Dr. Chie Li Ee and the staff look forward to seeing you soon and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice while providing the best care possible.
+Please call the office at (609) 884-5335 to schedule an appointment with Dr. Ee.